sun2everyone/plexlibrarymanager/README.md

 <b>Requirements:</b>

 <code>
-Webserver on linux-based system with php5.6+
+Webserver with php5.6+

+OS and filesystem that supports symbolic links
 </code>